-When towing your boat in water, pinch the water supply hose on each engine from the impeller housing to the exhaust manifold with a large hose pincher (P/N 529 032 500).
+When towing your Sport Boats in water, pinch the water supply hose from the impeller housing to the exhaust manifold with a large hose pincher (P/N 529 032 500).

-This will prevent the exhaust systems from filling which may lead to water being injected into and filling the engines.
-Without the engines running there isn't any exhaust pressure to carry the water out the exhaust outlet.
+This will prevent the exhaust system from filling which may lead to water being injected into and filling the engine.
+Without the engine running there isn't any exhaust pressure to carry the water out the exhaust outlet.

-CAUTION: Failure to do this may result in damage to the engines.
-If your Sea-Doo Sport Boats must be towed in water and you do not have hose pinchers, be sure to stay well below the maximum towing speed of 24 km/h (15 MPH).
+CAUTION: Failure to do this may result in damage to the engine.
+If your Sea-Doo Sport Boats must be towed in water and you do not have a hose pincher, be sure to stay well below the maximum towing speed of 24 km/h (15 MPH).

-Snugly install the hose pinchers on the water supply hoses as shown for each engine.
+Snugly install the hose pincher on the water supply hose as shown.

-TYPICAL 1.
-Hose pincher
+1. Hose pincher

-CAUTION: When finished towing the boat, hose pinchers must be removed before operation.
-Failure to do so will result in damage to the engines.
+CAUTION: When finished towing the Sport Boats, hose pincher must be removed before operating it.
+Failure to do so will result in damage to the engine.